Updated July 3, 2018.

 - The franchisor does not offer financing for your initial investment.
 The availability and terms of financing with third party lenders will depend on factors such as the availability of financing generally, your creditworthiness, and policies of lending institutions concerning the type of business to be operated.

-- The initial franchise fee is $15,000 for your second and any subsequent Charleys Restaurant.
+- The initial franchise fee is reduced to $15,000 for your second and any subsequent Restaurant.

-- Your costs for leasehold improvements will depend on many varying factors such as the type of location (e.g. strip center, mall food court, institutional), the size and condition of the premises of your Restaurant, and other local factors, including labor and material costs.
+- Your costs for leasehold improvements will depend on many varying factors such as the type of location (e.g. strip center, mall food court, airport, military base, free standing), the size and condition of the premises of your Restaurant, and other local factors, including labor and material costs.

-- You must purchase or lease certain items of equipment; including signs, display cases, fryers, air conditioning and exhaust units, sinks, coolers, freezers, office equipment shelving, counters, banners, awnings, product photos, and pictures.
+- You must purchase or lease certain items of equipment; including, but not limited to, signs, display cases, fryers, grills, air conditioning and exhaust units, sinks, coolers, freezers, office equipment shelving, counters, banners, awnings, product photos, and pictures.

-- You are responsible for shipping and handling costs.
+- You also will be responsible for shipping and handling costs, which are included in the estimate.

-- You must purchase approved signage for the Restaurant from the company’s approved supplier.
+- You must purchase approved signage for the Restaurant from one of the company’s approved suppliers.

 7. Travel and Living Expenses Associated With Initial Training: $4,000 to $6,000